masudme09/folderSyncDemo/README.md

-# folderSyncDemo
+# FolderSync
 Windows service project to sync operation and permission management.

-This project has been done to sync between two Windows directories.
-As new files arrived into one directory and that directory is not acccessible for all the users due to security issues, I had to built this tool to sync that directory with another accessible one.
+The purpose of this project is to implement a Windows service for synchronizing the operations and permission management between two directories.
+Due to security concerns, one of the directories is inaccessible to certain users, which necessitated the development of this tool to facilitate synchronization between the two.

-So basically, this is a windows service that runs on background and checkany changes on the targetted directory.
-If chnaged then just do the same stuff with the directory that needs to be updated.
-It only copies or delete files that is changed not just delete all and copy.
+Essentially, the service runs in the background and continuously monitors the targeted directory for any modifications.
+When a change is detected, the tool applies the same operation to the directory that requires updating.
+Rather than performing a complete deletion and copy of all files, the tool selectively copies or deletes only the files that have been modified.